 An official missing person report relating to a missing student should be referred immediately to the University of Florida Police Department.
+3. DETERMINATION THAT A a.
+The University Police Department will complete a report and enter information into the National Crime Information Center (NCIC) and Florida Crime Information Center (FCIC) systems.

-3. DETERMINATION THAT A RESIDENTIAL STUDENT IS MISSING:
+RESIDENTIAL STUDENT IS MISSING: